 “While you’ve just come from the mountains, it’s been extremely hot here in the plains,” he continued.
-“Due to the intense heatwave, people have been staying as much indoors as possible.
-Even dogs and cows run for shade and shelter during the day and heat is already scorching soon after sunrise.
+“Due to the intense heatwave, people have been staying indoors as much as possible.
+Even dogs and cows run for shade and shelter during the day and the heat is already scorching soon after sunrise.
 If you step outside, you start sweating even at seven in the morning.

 “It was a Sunday and I had barely slept the night before because of a power cut so I started my day later than usual.
 At around 9 a.m.
 I went outside to gather flowers for my morning prayers.
-Much to my annoyance, a street dog had made its way through the fence and was sitting in my little lawn.
+Much to my annoyance, a street dog had made its way through the fence and was sitting on my little lawn.
 A hedge of flowers was partially destroyed.
 The dog had dug a pit creating a mound of earth nearby.

-“I prayed in haste because I couldn’t focus at all, and spent the next one hour fixing my lawn.
+“I prayed in haste because I couldn’t focus at all, and spent the next hour fixing my lawn.
 I was in a bad mood throughout the day.
 Later that afternoon, I had to see a cobbler to get my shoes repaired.
 He was sitting on the footpath of a wide road.
 A faded and patched umbrella was tied to an old stick that was strategically stuck in the seat he sat on.
-A smutty and tiny workbench, that looked almost vintage, had countless engravings from weathering numerous cuts from various tools over the years.
+A sooty and tiny workbench, that looked almost vintage, had countless engravings from weathering numerous cuts from various tools over the years.

 “Alongside an awl and other implements, a whetstone lay nearby.
 And next to it was a soiled bowl with water.
 This is where he would regularly dip his sole knife and rub a bit on the stone to sharpen the blade.
 Sitting on my bike, I was feeling hot and restless while the cobbler worked slowly and patiently.
 He seemed unaffected by the heat or the noise.

 “He was about to dip his sole knife in water when a stray dog sauntered in and started drinking from the bowl.
 The cobbler stopped and smiled.
 One moment I was looking at the dog and the next moment at the shoemaker.
-He was watching the dog with unearthly serenity and contentment on his face.
+He was watching the dog with an unearthly serenity and contentment on his face.
 Soon the water was finished and the dog was licking the bowl.

 “After drinking some more the dog looked at him, wagged his tail and sat nearby.
-The cobbler gazed at him lovingly out of his beady and compassionate eyes set in his dark and grimy face.
+The cobbler gazed at him lovingly out of his compassionate eyes set in his dark and grimy face.
 The concrete pavement was too hot for the dog though.
 He got up, drank a bit more water, wagged his tail again and quietly left.
 As for the shoemaker, he dipped his knife in the same bowl and went about his business.”